 Pictures of destruction

-To the religious Jews who scorned grace Jesus uttered scary words.
+To those who scorned grace Jesus uttered scary words.
 Again and again he warned them that time was running out.
-We see Christ’s warnings to Israel all through his ministry:
+We see Christ’s warnings all through his ministry:

 - Jesus cursed the barren fig tree as a prophetic picture of the curse unbelieving Israel had brought on itself (Matt 21:19).